Reward ceilings

 |---|---|---|

-base_cap | Protocol-level constant | 1,000 bINT (published in the Vision Paper) |
+base_cap | Protocol-level constant | Calibrated in production and not published |

 level_multiplier | Cumulative contribution (03 §3.6) | Increases with level |

-health_score | Recent contribution quality (03 §3.5) | [0, 1] |
+health_score | Recent contribution quality (03 §3.5) | Bounded scalar, calibrated in production and not published |

 Transition path